pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

     ```

   - Local path
-      - In the folder of the project you want to create the workload from
+      - In the directory of the project you want to create the workload from
       ```bash
       tanzu apps workload apply my-workload --local-path . -s gcr.io/my-registry/my-workload-image --sub-path subpath_folder ?
 Publish source in "." to "gcr.io/my-registry/my-workload-image"?
 It may be visible to others who can pull images from that repository Yes